ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 NOTE: This is at the street level (not 5 meter level).

 We created binomial mixed effects models to determine the relationship between label type and recall/precision.
 We had label type as the fixed effect and user id nested in route id as random effects.
 We modeled recall/precision as binomial and used a logistic link function.
+You can check out some notes on mixed effects models at the end of this document: [here](#rationale-and-description-of-mixed-effect-models).

 Using likelihood ratio tests (LRTs), we found the contribution of the fixed effect (label type) to have a statistically significant association with recall (likelihood ratio = 750.31, df = 3, n = 436, p &lt; 0.001).
 We also found label type to have a statistically significant association with precision (likelihood ratio = 874.12, df = 3, n = 423, p &lt; 0.001).